 Like, dental crowns, bridges, and dental implants.
 Today we will be focusing on the dental crown.
 So, keep on reading to learn more.

 Dental crowns: Before going ahead, it is important to know what is dental crown?.
 Some of you already know about this term but, for a few who don’t have a little clue, so here is a brief about it.
 Dental crowns are caps placed on the top of the damaged teeth.
 It helps to restore the shape, size, and appearance of the tooth.
 It’s used to protect and cover the damaged tooth so that a tooth can function normally again.
+Please note that this process is not applicable on the molar that does not grow right and that causes discomfort.
+Its sole solution is extraction before it spreads the infection and damages the nearby teeth as well.
+For more information, go here.

 Requirement and benefits: